-It might be hard to believe, but today is the sixth anniversary of OnePlus’ founding.
+Today is the seventh anniversary of OnePlus’ founding.
 Former Oppo vice president Pete Lau and former Oppo international markets manager Carl Pei founded the company on December 16, 2013.
-On the occasion of OnePlus’ birthday, we thought we would go over the major milestones — both positive and negative — the company has seen in the past six years.
+On the occasion of OnePlus’ birthday, we thought we would go over the major milestones — both positive and negative — the company has seen in the past seven years.

 To say that OnePlus has disrupted the smartphone industry would be an understatement.
-In six years, the brand has gone from a tiny company with one device to a major global player in the premium smartphone market in India and commands a mighty presence in other parts of the world.
-It’s been able to do all this while keeping its products relatively cheap as compared to most of the competition and without diluting its brand value.
+In seven years, the brand has gone from a tiny company with one device to a major global player.
+It dominates the premium smartphone market in India and commands a mighty presence in other parts of the world.
+It’s been able to do all this while keeping its products relatively cheap as compared to most of the competition.

 However, it hasn’t always been smooth sailing for OnePlus.
-There have been a few missteps along the way such as marketing snafus and even entire products that probably shouldn’t have seen the light of day.
+There have been a few missteps along the way.
+There have been marketing snafus and even entire products that probably shouldn’t have seen the light of day.
 But the company soldiers on.

-On OnePlus’ birthday, let’s take a look at the six biggest hits (and six biggest misses) the company’s had over the past six years.
+On OnePlus’ birthday, let’s take a look at the seven biggest hits (and seven biggest misses) the company’s had over the past seven years.

 Hit #1: The OnePlus One